 - A general physical exam.
 This includes measuring your height; checking vital signs, such as heart rate, blood pressure and temperature; listening to your heart and lungs; and examining your abdomen.

 - Checking for other health problems.
 If you have known health problems, your doctor will evaluate them.
-Your doctor will also check for other possible health problems, such as high blood pressure and diabetes.
-Your doctor may also recommend certain heart tests, such as an electrocardiogram.
+Your doctor will also check for other possible health problems, such as high blood pressure, high cholesterol, underactive thyroid, liver problems and diabetes.

 All weight-loss programs require changes in your eating habits and increased physical activity.
 The treatment methods that are right for you depend on your obesity severity, your overall health and your willingness to participate in your weight-loss plan.